scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 1.md

 ***(Lack of time) Black screen with only text.
 (With time) Shadowy, static-y, foreshadowing images.***

 **Alex's Voice:** *When I was younger, I used to dream about being a scientist.
-Not in the realistic way, mind you.
 That's what happens when your head is always stuck in a science fiction novel.
 Besides, I was a child - how was I supposed to know what being a scientist is really like?*

 *I imagined myself clad in a white lab coat, unlocking the secrets of the universe.
 My romantic fantasies stretched as far as my imagination would allow them, far away from the little house I grew up in.*